 A pool day in the backyard with your friends and family can be fun and rejuvenating, especially on sweltering summer days.

-However, even though having your backyard swimming pool is exciting, it has its drawbacks.
+However, even though having your backyard swimming pool is exciting, it has drawbacks.
 For one, the pool’s annual maintenance cost can be exorbitant.
 Besides, heating the swimming pool to a suitable temperature consumes tremendous energy.

 So, without further ado, let’s begin!